Kingxukai/linux/Documentation/networking/device_drivers/ethernet/amazon/ena.rst

 scaling.

-The ENA driver and its corresponding devices implement health monitoring mechanisms such as watchdog, enabling the device and driver to recover in a manner transparent to the application, as well as debug logs.
+The ENA driver and its corresponding devices implement health monitoring mechanisms such as watchdog, enabling the woke device and driver to recover in a manner transparent to the woke application, as well as debug logs.

-Some of the ENA devices support a working mode called Low-latency Queue (LLQ), which saves several more microseconds.
+Some of the woke ENA devices support a working mode called Low-latency Queue (LLQ), which saves several more microseconds.

 ENA Source Code Directory Structure